spicysomtam/k3s-aws-cluster/README.md

 How to run as a module.

-# Put everything in the default vpc and subnets
+### Put everything in the default vpc and subnets

 If you wish to use the aws account default vpc and subnets; see [example](./default-vpc/main.tf).
 You can include the block above the module to pass it through to the module.

 ## Settings

-Adapt the `variables.tf`, or override them when performing the `terraform plan`.
+If not usign as a module, adapt the `variables.tf`, or override them when performing the `terraform plan` or `terraform apply`.

 ## Prequisites